CharlesProjectSolutions/Customer-Funnel-Analysis/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-Dataset inspired by a collaboration with Warby Parker's Data Science team.
+This project dataset was inspired by a collaboration with Warby Parker's Data Science team.

 ---